 There are several elements of the Suzuki method that distinguish it from standard instruction methods.
 Teachers who use a standard method typically introduce music reading earlier, do not have group class, and might not require parents to be present at all lessons.
 Also, at Hartt, standard music lessons are available for all instruments and voice and there are no prerequisites for placement.

-Hartt Suzuki lessons are available only for piano, guitar, violin, viola, cello and bass.
+Hartt Suzuki lessons are available only for piano, flute, guitar, violin, viola, cello and bass.